Magistrates told to delay locking up criminals to ease prison overcrowding

 Editor

-Magistrates have been ordered to stop jailing criminals for several weeks in a bid to ease prison overcrowding.
+Magistrates have been ordered to delay jailing criminals in a bid to ease prison overcrowding as the number of people behind bars hit a new weekly high.

 Court of Appeal judge Lord Justice Green, who is the deputy senior presiding judge for England and Wales, issued what is known as a listing direction to magistrates’ courts managers in the two countries, saying offenders likely to be jailed should have their sentencing hearings postponed until the Government’s plans to free thousands of offenders early from prison come into force next month.